Do you snore? Are you tired during the day? If your issues are due to Sleep Apnea, we can help!

 Common risk factors for sleep apnea include being overweight, having a large neck, having high blood pressure, having a narrow airway, having chronic nasal congestion, having diabetes, being male, family history, smoking, and excessive alcohol use.

-To determine if you have Sleep Apnea, you should first see a sleep-trained dentist, like Dr. Harper and Dr. George at Total Dental Care, or your general physician, for screening.
+To determine if you have Sleep Apnea, you should first see a sleep-trained dentist like Dr. Harper or Dr. George at Total Dental Care, or your general physician for screening.
 If the screening suggests that you may have Sleep Apnea, you will be referred to a sleep clinic or pulmonologist for a sleep study.
 The testing is covered by most health insurance plans.
 If the test reveals that you have severe Sleep Apnea, then Continuous Positive Airway Pressure (CPAP) therapy is usually the best treatment.
 But if you have mild to moderate Sleep Apnea, the oral appliance is a great treatment option, and a consultation with a sleep-trained dentist is a good next step.